Sure, you and your kids have always wanted a pool, and now you have the funds to get one.

 Pool maintenance isn’t free.
 To efficiently maintain your pool, a professional maintenance company would visit approximately twice a week or more, depending on how often your pool is used.

 The chemical levels of the pool water should be tested on each visit.
 During the summer months, water evaporation happens at a higher rate and chlorine evaporates with it; conversely, during the colder months, chlorine will evaporate at a much slower rate.
 Therefore, you need to work with an experienced maintenance company that knows how to balance swimming pool chemical levels whatever the time of year.
+You can clean your swimming pool by using pool vacuum head.

 Now that you know the questions to consider when building a pool, make sure to find a professional pool designer to do the job.